emu-russia/breaks/BreakingNESWiki_DeepL/PPU/fifo.md

 ![FIFO_All](/BreakingNESWiki/imgstore/ppu/FIFO_All.png)

+(open the picture in a new tab for a full view)

 ## How it works

 FIFO consists of 8 "lanes".
 Each lane consists of 3 parts: the pixel down-counter, the sprite attributes and the paired shift register.